 - Hiking Mount Marcy – A stunning hike up New York’s highest peak in the Adirondacks high peaks region.

 We are truly saving the best for last with the Finger Lakes region.
-The Finger Lakes refers to the 14 counties between Lake Ontario and Pennsylvania with Buffalo to the west and Syracuse to the East.

 This area is a hidden gem featuring a group of 11 long narrow lakes perfect for endless outdoor activities ranging from golf and hiking to skiing and snowboarding.

 If you are a wine lover, this would be the perfect spot for you because the Finger Lakes region is home to over 100 wineries.
 Wine tours along Canandaigua, Keuka, Seneca and Cayuga lakes are extremely popular.

 Start with one of our detailed Finger Lakes travel guides:

 - Best places to visit in the Finger Lakes – 10 amazing places to visit with links to the best things to do in each stunning region.